BafAltom/super-communist/README.md

 -------------

 A LÖVE game by Altom game about supernatural Robin Hood-ism, class struggle and optimal economic systems.
-Initially done for the March 2012 Experimental Gameplay Project (Theme: ECONOMY)
+Initially done for the March 2012 Experimental Gameplay Project (Theme: ECONOMY), but continued on the side because it's fun!

-More info about developing or running LÖVE games : https://love2d.org/ (it's easy and fun!)
+More info about developing or running LÖVE games : https://love2d.org/

 More info about Experimental Gameplay Project : http://experimentalgameplay.com/